pele-python/pele/doc/tutorial_potential.rst

           return E, grad

-From this point you can jump in and use BasinHopping to find the global minimum.
+From this point you can jump in and use :class:`.BasinHopping` to find the global minimum.
 The best way to do this is to use the convience wrapper, the :ref:`system class <system_class>`.
 As a first start, all we must do is tell the system class what our potential is ::